mParticle/docs/src/pages/developers/rules/index.md

 ## Best Practices for Node JS Rules

-AWS offers 2 Node runtimes: `4.3.2` and `6.10.3`.
+AWS supports multiple Node runtime versions.
 If using Node for your Rule, be sure to select a runtime that supports the Javascript features you want to use.

 To control costs, you can combine multiple transformations into a single rule.